VishalKumarSwain/Building-RAG-Documents-Q-A-With-Nvidia-NIM-and-Langchain/README.md

 # Nvidia-NIM
 This project demonstrates a powerful, real-time Q&A system using Nvidia's NIM model and LangChain for Retrieval-Augmented Generation (RAG) within a Streamlit application.
-This setup allows users to ask questions about documents, leveraging Nvidia's NEMO language model and LangChain to retrieve relevant answers from a knowledge base effectively.
+This setup allows users to ask questions about documents, leveraging Nvidia's NIM language model and LangChain to retrieve relevant answers from a knowledge base effectively.

 The workflow involves: